css-materials/course-site/content/syllabus/review-day/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Topics: Open class for review and Q&A."
+summary: "Topics: open class for review and Q&A."

 # Links (optional).
 url_pdf: ""